Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/faqimporting-pst-files-to-office-365.md

 Oui.

- **Y a-t-il des formalités particulières à effectuer pour expédier un disque dur à l’étranger ?**
+ **If I have to ship my hard drive to another country, is there anything I need to do?**

-Le disque dur que vous expédiez à Microsoft va peut-être devoir franchir des frontières internationales.
-Si c’est le cas, il vous appartient de vérifier que le disque dur et les données qu’il contient sont importés et/ou exportés conformément à la législation en vigueur.
-Avant d’expédier un disque dur, vérifiez auprès de vos conseillers si, du point de vue légal, le disque et les données peuvent être expédiés au centre de données Microsoft spécifié.
-Vous aurez ainsi la garantie qu’il parviendra à Microsoft dans un délai raisonnable.
+The hard drive that you ship to Microsoft might have to cross international borders.
+Si c’est le cas, vous devez vous assurer que le disque dur et les données qu’il contient sont importés et/ou exportés conformément aux lois applicables.
+Before shipping a hard drive, check with your advisors to verify that your drive and data can legally be shipped to the specified Microsoft data center.
+This will help to ensure that it reaches Microsoft in a timely manner.